fhightower-tc/pdf-reader/README.rst

 ***************************************
-Pdf Reader
+PDF Reader
 ***************************************

-Playbook app to read a PDF.
+ThreatConnect Playbook app to read a PDF.

 Usage
 ========